§ 36-10-2. State contributions.

-(1) Except for fiscal year 2009, fiscal year 2010 and fiscal year 2011, for each fiscal year in which the actuarially determined state contribution rate for state employees, including state contributions under chapter 36-10.3, is lower than that for the prior fiscal year, the governor shall include an appropriation to that system equivalent to twenty percent (20%) of the rate reduction for the state's contribution rate for state employees to be applied to the actuarial accrued liability of the state employees' retirement system for state employees for each fiscal year;
+(1) Except for fiscal year 2009, fiscal year 2010, and fiscal year 2011, for each fiscal year in which the actuarially determined state contribution rate for state employees, including state contributions under chapter 10.3 of this title, is lower than that for the prior fiscal year, the governor shall include an appropriation to that system equivalent to twenty percent (20%) of the rate reduction for the state's contribution rate for state employees to be applied to the actuarial accrued liability of the state employees' retirement system for state employees for each fiscal year;

-(2) Except for fiscal year 2009, fiscal year 2010 and fiscal year 2011, for each fiscal year in which the actuarially determined state contribution rate for teachers, including state contributions under chapter 36-10.3, is lower than that for the prior fiscal year, the governor shall include an appropriation to that system equivalent to twenty percent (20%) of the rate reduction for the state's share of the contribution rate for teachers to be applied to the actuarial accrued liability of the state employees' retirement system for teachers for each fiscal year;
+(2) Except for fiscal year 2009, fiscal year 2010, and fiscal year 2011, for each fiscal year in which the actuarially determined state contribution rate for teachers, including state contributions under chapter 10.3 of this title, is lower than that for the prior fiscal year, the governor shall include an appropriation to that system equivalent to twenty percent (20%) of the rate reduction for the state's share of the contribution rate for teachers to be applied to the actuarial accrued liability of the state employees' retirement system for teachers for each fiscal year;

 (3) The amounts to be appropriated shall be included in the annual appropriation bill and shall be paid by the general treasurer into the retirement system.

 (4) Assessments pursuant to § 42-149-3.1 shall be included in the annual appropriation bill and shall be paid by the general treasurer into the retirement system beginning FY2013.